Scott-778/pancakeswap-trailing-stop-loss-bot/README.md

 # pancakeswap-trailing-stop-loss-bot
 A pancakeswap trading bot with trailing stop loss feature.
+Use at your own risk.
+Investing in cryptocurrency is risky.
+This is not financial advice.
 There is a small 0.7% buying fee per buy.
 This is to help me buy a cup of coffee and support for this project.
 ## Getting Started
 First, if you don't have node.js installed go to nodejs.org and install the lastest LTS version.
 Then Use the following commands either in VScode or command prompt